facebookresearch/StarSpace/README.md

       -margin          margin parameter in hinge loss.
 It's only effective if hinge loss is used.
 [0.05] -similarity      takes value in [cosine, dot].
 Whether to use cosine or dot product as similarity function in  hinge loss.
+                       It's only effective if hinge loss is used. [cosine] -p               normalization parameter: we normalize sum of embeddings by deviding Size^p, when p=1, it's equivalent to taking average of embeddings; when p=0, it's equivalent to taking sum of embeddings.
+[0.5]
-                       It's only effective if hinge loss is used. [cosine] -adagrad         whether to use adagrad in training [1] -shareEmb        whether to use the same embedding matrix for LHS and RHS.
+      -adagrad         whether to use adagrad in training [1] -shareEmb        whether to use the same embedding matrix for LHS and RHS.
 [1] -ws              only used in trainMode 5, the size of the context window for word level training.
 [5]